net-ml/net-ml.github.io/_posts/2024-03-18-netdiffusion.md

 # Open Source and Future Directions

-We are committed to contributing to the research community and have made our datasets, pipeline, and results available on GitHub (https://github.com/noise-lab/NetDiffusion_Generator/tree/main).
+We are committed to contributing to the research community and have made our pipeline available on GitHub (https://github.com/noise-lab/NetDiffusion_Generator/tree/main).
 Looking ahead, we see numerous opportunities to enhance NetDiffusion, including exploring more sophisticated conditioning techniques for diffusion models and extending its applicability to even more diverse network scenarios.